Don’t Focus on the Negative, See It in a New Light with Six Inspiring Steps

 Minute to minute, whatever you see and recognize is what you’re experiencing.

-Instead of fixating on everything going wrong, try not focusing on the negative.
-Consider seeing your challenges and pain points through loving lenses and allowing your gaze to move toward the abundance, blessings, and joy in your life right now.
+Instead of fixating on everything going wrong, try not to focus on the negative.
+Consider seeing your challenges and pain points through loving lenses and allowing your gaze to move toward your life’s abundance, blessings, and joy right now.
 And then see what happens.

 Did you find this piece helpful or interesting?
 Please share it with someone who might enjoy it today!